 Comfortable Humidity Levels in the Home

-Humidity has a big effect on how comfortable you are in your home in winter.
-The right amount of moisture will help keep your throat and nasal passages from drying out and prevent dry, itchy skin.
-Some also find it easier to breathe air that is moist.
-In winter, the majority of people find a relative indoor humidity of 25-60% and an indoor temperature of 65-70℉ to be comfortable.
-Those who suffer from asthma or allergies should never let humidity levels get above 65%, as this could lead to an upper respiratory infection.
+Humidity has a big effect on how comfortable you will be inside your home this winter.
+The right amount of moisture in the air will help keep your throat and nasal passages from drying out and prevent dry, itchy skin.
+Some people also find it easier to breathe in air that’s moist.
+In the winter, the majority of people find a relative indoor humidity of 25-60% and an indoor temperature of 65-70℉ to be comfortable.
+Those who suffer from asthma or allergies should never let humidity levels rise above 65% because this could lead to an upper respiratory infection.

-Measuring your home’s humidity level can be done easily with the use of a hygrometer, which is inexpensive and can be found at most hardware stores.
-It’s also a good idea to keep an eye out for other signs of excess humidity, such as water-filled blisters on outside paint surfaces or damp spots on closet ceilings.
-If you think you might have a humidity problem, check out last month’s blog for tips on how to reduce humidity levels in your home.
+Measuring the level of humidity in your home can be done easily using a hygrometer, which is an inexpensive instrument found at most hardware stores.
+It’s also a good idea to keep an eye out for other signs of excess humidity, such as water-filled blisters on exterior painted surfaces or damp spots on closet ceilings.
+If you think you might have a humidity problem, check out our blog with tips on how to reduce humidity levels in your home.

 Do You Need Replacement Windows?

-If you find that indoor humidity is under control, but your old windows and glass doors are still having condensation problems, it may be time to consider replacement windows in Bethlehem.
-Give Renewal by Andersen® of Northeast PA a call at (610) 849-2800, and we’ll be glad to introduce you to a variety of great energy-efficient models.
+If you find that indoor humidity is under control but your old windows and glass doors are still having condensation problems, it may be time to consider installing replacement windows.
+Give Renewal by Andersen of Northeast PA a call at (610) 756-8940 or contact us online and we’ll be glad to introduce you to a variety of high-quality, energy-efficient models.